 In response to new technological and social developments, the Media Studies major has been undergoing change in the last few years.
 It is moving away from an emphasis on broadcast media and focusing more on Web-based channels.
 It is less concerned with canonical and historical texts and more attentive to up-to-date Internet use by the greater population.
 It broadens its scope beyond Western media.
 And it acknowledges the blurred line between media producer and consumer.

-Below are links to some of the most contemporary and exciting Media Studies opportunities.
+Below are links to some of the most contemporary and exciting Media Studies opportunities:

 The emergence of Media Studies in its variety of forms marks an interesting transformation in college curricula.
 The more multimedia our culture becomes, the more interdisciplinary and multifaceted a college education needs to be.
 Hence the variety of programs listed above.
 Some are slanted toward the arts and humanities, others toward technology, and others incorporate it all.
 The playing field is vast and you can enter it from virtually any angle.
-Like the Public Health major, Media Studies is pushing higher ed forward.